llpeterson/internetworking/trend.md

 just one VLAN of said underlying ethernet).
 VXLAN also makes it possible for one cloud tenant to have multiple VLANs of their own, which allows them to segregate their own internal traffic.
-This means it is ultimately possible to have a VLAN encapsulated in VXLAN encapsulated in VLAN.
-The thing about virtualization is that when done right, it should be possible to nest one virtualized resource inside another virtualized resource, since after all, a virtual resource should behave just like a physical resources and we know how to virtualize physical resources!
-Or said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original resource.
+This means it is ultimately possible to have a VLAN encapsulated in a VXLAN overlay encapsulated in a VLAN.

+The powerful thing about virtualization is that when done right, it should be possible to nest one virtualized resource inside another virtualized resource, since after all, a virtual resource should behave just like a physical resources and we know how to virtualize physical resources!
+Or said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original physical resource.

 The actual VXLAN header is simple.
 It includes a 24-bit *Virtual Network Id* (VNI), plus some flag bits.
 It also implies a particular setting of the UDP source and destination port fields (see Section 5.1), with the destination port 4789 officially reserved for VXLANs.
 Figuring out how to assign identifiers to virtual LANs (VLAN tags) and virtual networks (VXLAN VIDs) is the easy part.
-It’s (almost) this easy because encapsulation is the fundamental cornerstone of virtualization; all you need to add is an identifier that tells you which of many possible users this encapsulated packet belongs to.
+This is because encapsulation is the fundamental cornerstone of virtualization; all you need to add is an identifier that tells you which of many possible users this encapsulated packet belongs to.

-The hard part is grappling with the idea of virtual networks being nested (encapsulated) inside virtual networks, which is networking’s version of grappling with recursion.
+The hard part is grappling with the idea of virtual networks being nested (encapsulated) inside virtual networks, which is networking’s version of recursion.
 The other challenge is understanding how to automate the creation, management, and deletion of virtual networks, and on this front there is still a lot of room for improvement.
 Mastering this problem will be at the heart of networking in the next decade.

 > [!NOTE|label:Broader Perspective]
 > To continue learning about the cloudification of the Internet, see